hrenikindi/ecommerce/README.md

 Created a multer file for the upload functionality When we click submit button, the data will be reflected in console as a json format the images will be stored under the upload

+## Milestone 7:

+created the login validation using axios if user data exist then login success

+## Milestone 8:

+In this milestone created the product page with the static data and using the tailwindcss

+## Milestone 9:
+In this milestone we have learnt how to create a prodcut form and how to handle the product form data using the react hook form and also we have learnt how to create a product form using tailwindcss

+Also in this milestone we have seen how to handle/create the side effects of the product.